jewel/clearskies/protocol/core.md

 Untrusted peers
 ---------------

-Absent from the above description is how to communicate with an untrusted peer.
+Absent from the sections above is how to communicate with an untrusted peer.
 Untrusted peers are given encrypted files, which they will then send to peers of all other types, including other untrusted peers.
 Its behavior is similar to how read-write and read-only peers interact.

 What follows is a high-level overview of the entire operation of an untrusted peer.
 Detailed descriptions of each process are in later sections.

-The peer's manifest is encrypted with the read-only PSK and base64 encoded.
-This is combined with an unencrypted peer ID and "version", as well as a list of all the file IDs available and their sizes for files present on the peer.
+The peer's encrypted manifest is combined with a list of all relevant file IDs, this is known as the untrusted manifest.
 The result is then signed with the read-only RSA key.

 This manifest is sent to untrusted peers.
 The untrusted peer stores the manifest and then asks the read-only peer for each file by ID, and saves the